 Each school has a lock-down drill at least twice during the first 20 school days of each school session.
-Each school holds at least two additional lock-down drills during the remainder of the school session.
-Lock-down plans and drills are in compliance with the Statewide Fire Prevention Code, Va.
-Code § 27-94 et seg.
+Each school holds at least one additional lock-down drill after the first 60 days of the school session.
+Each school provides the parents of enrolled students with at least 24 hours' notice before the school conducts any lock-down drill.
+Such notices is not required to include the exact date and time of the lock-down drill.